 A Well-Rested Child = A Happy (Mostly Obedient) Child

-While I loved rocking my babies, I would put them down in their beds to sleep, before they nodded off to LaLaland (thanks to the recommendation of my pediatrician).
+While I loved rocking my babies, I would put them down in their beds to sleep, before they nodded off to sleep (thanks to the recommendation of my pediatrician).
 This way they would be okay with going to sleep on their own, and not needing me to rock them to complete sleep every night.
-Also, this would prevent them from waking up in their beds, wondering where their mother's arms were, that they fell asleep in, earlier in the evening.
-If you're wondering whether or not they cried when I put them in their beds, well, sometimes they did, but eventually that would subside, over time.
-Just like any routine, once they got into rut, they wouldn't cry anymore.
-Like any of you, I hate hearing a baby's helpless cries, but if you want your sleep (remember, it's important for us too, not just the baby), then know that a little crying is okay.
+Also, this would prevent them from waking up in their beds, wondering where their mother’s/father’s arms were, that they fell asleep in, earlier in the evening.
+If you’re wondering whether or not they cried when I put them in their beds, well, sometimes they did but eventually that would subside, over time.
+Just like any routine, once they got into rut they wouldn’t cry anymore.
+Like any of you, I hate hearing a baby’s helpless cries, but if you want your sleep (remember, it’s important for us too, not just the baby), then know that a little crying is okay.
 I have a ten-minute rule that worked with all four of mine.
 If I put my child to bed, and they cried for longer than ten minutes, I would go in and check on them (diaper dirty? needed to burp? still hungry?), if all that was handled, then they were okay, back to bed.
 From my pediatrician: New formula-feeding mamas, one thing to keep in mind, if your baby seems hungry and only eats 2oz, and then dozes off, he/she probably isn’t all that hungry.
 Most babies will drink 2oz, whether they’re hungry or not.

 Cherishing the napping hour.
 Even now, I never try to keep my children awake during the day, so they will sleep longer at night.
 Sometimes, I feel like the longer they sleep during the day (even infants), the better they sleep at night.
-As far as naps go, I don't have an exact hour everyday they go to down for naps, but it's always early afternoon (from maybe 1-3pm).
-I put them all in their beds at the same time (all in different rooms, so if one gets up early, they don't wake the other one).
-Remember, I've mentioned before that I have a small house.
-While L sleeps in a crib at night, during nap time, W sleeps on the bed in L's room (and L sleeps in a pack n' play).
+As far as naps go, I don’t have an exact hour everyday they go to down for naps, but it’s always early afternoon (from maybe 1-3pm).
+I put them all in their beds at the same time (all in different rooms, so if one gets up early, they don’t wake the other one).
+Remember, I’ve mentioned before that I have a small house.
+While Logan sleeps in a crib at night, during nap time, Wheeler sleeps on the bed in Logan’s room (and Logan sleeps in a pack n’ play for nap time).
 I make it work!
-Remember, it's 'how I do it', right?
-I do this so W and E (who share a bedroom at night) can have their own space for nap time.
-While E goes straight to sleep at nap time, W loves to play for a little bit, and then naps.
-So naturally, they get up at different times, and E would never nap, if her sister were in the room, playing before her nap.
-As far as napping all at the same time, it's just like any other routine, once it's started, they eventually understand that once they're put in their beds, they're to go to sleep.
+Remember, it’s ‘how I do it’, right?
+I do this so Wheeler and Effie (who share a bedroom at night) can have their own space for nap time.
+While Effie goes straight to sleep at nap time, Wheeler loves to play for a little bit, and then naps.
+So naturally, they get up at different times, and Effie would never nap, if her sister were in the room, playing before her nap.
+As far as napping all at the same time, it’s just like any other routine, once it’s started, they eventually understand that once they’re put in their beds, they’re to go to sleep.
 Now I’ll be honest, Wheeler has started staying awake during nap time (I mean she just turned six after all), but at least she’s having some quiet time in her room, which is healthy for not only herself, but for my health/sanity, as well.
 A time during the day for peace and quiet.
 So grateful for that.
 Definitely my saving grace right now.
 In the Fall, she’ll start Kindergarten and will go to school from 9:15-4:15 (such a long day!) so she’ll truly be in for a rude awakening, but I guess every child has to grow up!
 I know it’s going to be an adjustment, but we’ll deal with that when that time comes.

 Developing a good bedtime routine.
 Most children function best with structure.
 At night, even if it’s brushing their teeth, a book and prayers before tucking them into bed, my children know that when I say it’s time to brush their teeth, it’s time for bed.
 One thing I’ve learned is while a routine at bedtime is necessary, don’t make it too specific that if you have a sitter, your child gets upset that “they’re not doing it right!”
 Been there, done that!
 And in case you’re wondering, no, I do not bathe my children every.single.night.
 That is not, nor will it ever be, a nightly bedtime routine.
 Talk about time consuming…but I do love a good bath time…every other night (more on that in a later post)!

-I don't have a particular time that my children go to bed.
+I don’t have a particular time that my children go to bed.
 While the boys generally are in bed by 6 (update: they now go to bed around 7), and the girls in bed by 7 (update: they now go to bed around 8), it really just depends on the day.
-If they've been extra tired/whiney that day, they may go to bed earlier, because they clearly need the sleep.
-But if they're in good spirits, they may go to bed later...it just depends.
+If they’ve been extra tired/whiney that day, they may go to bed earlier, because they clearly need the sleep.
+But if they’re in good spirits, they may go to bed later…it just depends.
 But in either case, the bedtime routine always stays the same.
-And yes, I do have times when the girls try and get back up, after I've turned the lights out ("I want water."
-"I need to go to the bathroom again."
-"I need a tissue."
-You get the picture.), but we've solved that problem by offering them a reward in the morning (Hershey kiss, Twizzler, etc.), but only if they stay in their beds, after the lights go out.
-I know the working parents out there like to keep their children up a little longer at night, since they haven't seen them as much during the day, and I totally get that.
-I'd be the same way.
+And yes, I do have times when the girls try and get back up, after I’ve turned the lights out (“I want water.”
+“I need to go to the bathroom again.”
+“I need a tissue.”
+You get the picture.), but we’ve solved that problem by offering them a reward in the morning (Hershey kiss, Twizzler, etc.), but only if they stay in their beds, after the lights go out.
+I know the working parents out there like to keep their children up a little longer at night, since they haven’t seen them as much during the day, and I totally get that.
+I’d be the same way.

 Like I always say, everything, including routines, work in our own lives, because we know what works best for us.
 It’s what’s natural to us.
 And in this case, this is ‘how I do it’ with creating good sleep habits for my four kiddos.
 Just remember, when creating your own routine (with or without children), to incorporate more sleep.
 It works wonders!